Henk Barendregt: Life and work

 Barendregt studied mathematical logic at Utrecht University, obtaining his master's degree in 1968 and his PhD in 1971, both cum laude, under Dirk van Dalen and Georg Kreisel.
 After a postdoctoral position at Stanford University, he taught at Utrecht University.

 Since 1986, Barendregt has taught at Radboud University Nijmegen, where he now holds the Chair of Foundations of Mathematics and Computer Science.
 His research group works on Constructive Interactive Mathematics.
-He is also Adjunct Professor at Carnegie Mellon University, Pittsburgh, USA.
+He is also adjunct professor at Carnegie Mellon University, Pittsburgh, US.
 He has been a visiting scholar at Darmstadt, ETH Zürich, Siena, and Kyoto.

 Barendregt was elected a member of Academia Europaea in 1992.
 In 1997 Barendregt was elected member of the Royal Netherlands Academy of Arts and Sciences.
 On 6 February 2003 Barendregt was awarded the Spinozapremie for 2002, the highest scientific award in the Netherlands.
 In 2002 he was knighted in the Orde van de Nederlandse Leeuw.

 Barendregt received an honorary doctorate from Heriot-Watt University in 2015.